sandeepdeshmukh/sandeepdeshmukh.github.io/index.md

 Dr. Sandeep Deshmukh completed his PhD from IIT Bombay and has been working in Big Data and Hadoop ecosystem for 7+ years.
 He has executed complex projects in different domains in a distributed computing environment.
 He loves teaching and interacting with people and has conducted numerous workshops on Hadoop and Apache Apex.
 He is also a trainer for Apache Apex.

 Currently Sandeep is committer for Apache Apex and works as an engineer at DataTorrent.
-In the past he has worked as Asst.
-Vice President & Data Scientist with Reliance Industries Ltd. and with Persistent Systems Ltd. as Senior Domain Expert.  |
+In the past he has worked as  & Data Scientist with Reliance Industries Ltd. and with Persistent Systems Ltd. as Senior Domain Expert.  |

 [Linkedin profile](https://in.linkedin.com/in/sandeep-deshmukh-phd-864b461)

 ## Industrial Experience
-- Currently committer at [Apache Apex](http://apex.apache.org) and engineer at [DataTorrent](http://www.datatorrent.com) building an unified Batch and Stream processing engine.
+- Currently Committer at [Apache Apex](http://apex.apache.org) and Engineer at [DataTorrent](http://www.datatorrent.com) building an unified Batch and Stream processing engine.
-- Data Scientist at Reliance Industies Ltd
+- Asst.
+Vice President & Data Scientist at Reliance Industies Ltd
 - Senior domain expert at Persistent System Ltd

 ## Academic